-Durham University holds an Autism Spectrum Condition (ASC) Induction Program that is available to students who have autism.
+Durham University holds an Induction Programme for autistic students.
 This is an established program aimed at providing an opportunity for students to familiarise themselves with the university ahead of the main induction week.
 The start of university can be daunting for young people at the best of times and can be even more challenging for individuals with autism.
-The ASC Induction Program provides an opportunity to settle into university life ahead of the main body of students returning.
+The Induction Programme provides an opportunity to settle into university life ahead of the main body of students returning.
 It is by no means compulsory and whether you attend is your choice.
 However, feedback has highlighted that many students have found it helpful, so it may be something you wish to consider.

 The program includes: